prashantjois/nginx-letsencrypt/README.md

 ## Introduction

-I have a container that has my application.
+I have a container that has runs my web application.

 It's a web application that I want reachable from the internet.